 - Shark: Daniel Lubetzky

 Chris Videau was a Blackhawk pilot in the U.S. Army.
 When he was stationed in Iraq, flying planes over cities where trash was burned in the streets destroyed his lungs.
-When he came back, he decided to make big moves against plastic waste to try and help the planet.
+Upon returning to the States, he decided to make big moves against plastic waste to try and help the planet.

 They operate at 24% profit and have a temporary patent share with mega-brand Kimberly-Clarke.
-They pay a royalty on the patent, and it will expire in 2024.
+However, they pay a royalty on the patent, and it will expire in 2024.